peristeri/peristeri.github.io/blog/tips-on-onboarding-developers/index.rst

 Hiring management prepare to integrate a developer into the team
 ------------------------------------------------------------------------------------------

 This goes beyond getting the desk and laptop ready.
-The hiring *team* needs to have a game plan how integrate the new hire.
+The hiring **team** needs to have a game plan how integrate the new hire.
 Manage expectations of the team and set a responsible(s) to mentor the new hire through the first few months.

-I don't understand the position some companies take during the hiring process.
-The strategy of secrecy towards the new hire does not help anyone.
+In some companies, the team's strategy and opinions are implicitly shared among the team or even worse kept secret.
+This is to my opinion the most destructive practice to integrate new member(s) of the team.
 Having a road-map available and accessible to the new hire is a good practice.
-It takes out the guess work and transparent.
-A road-map should have a deadlines, milestones, project kick-offs.
-I find this important because it give me a feel of the rhythm of the team.
+It takes out the guess work and makes the team priorities transparent.
+A road-map can have big picture analysis, plan definitions, risks, milestones, or project kick-offs.
+I find significantly important events helps get a feel of the rhythm of the team.
+In short software development is a team effort, so make the road to becoming a team player clear.

 Summary: